-Peeking out from layers of foliage, The Churchill Arms is testament to the fact that London really loves to show its bonkers side from time to time.
+Peeking out from layers of foliage, The Churchill Arms is a testament to the fact that London really loves to show its bonkers side from time to time.

 What used to be a simple pub in Kensington has been transformed into a floral extravaganza that changes throughout the seasons.

-Dining at the Churchill Arms
+Dining at The Churchill Arms Kensington

 Try the Khao Rad Na Pra Ga if you dare – heaped with fresh chillies and Thai basil, it’s spicy in the way it’s supposed to be and moreishly good with it.

-Churchill Arms, Kensington – Practical Information and Map
+The Churchill Arms, Kensington – Practical Information and Map

 Address: 119 Kensington Church St, Kensington, London W8 7LN